Below are a series of headings and tips to help you keep your jewellery looking great.

 Take off your jewellery when you go swimming, things come adrift in the water.
-The water shouldn't damage your piece if metal and stones, but cold water will make bits of you shrink.
+The water shouldn't damage your piece if its made of metal and stones, but cold water will make bits of you shrink.
 Rings and bracelets become looser.
 All that splashing around could dislodge earrings and necklaces.

-Take off your jewellery before you retire for the evening, necklaces and chains get twisted and kinked as you move around in the night, fine ones can snap.
-Settings for stones could get spoiled.
+Take off your jewellery before you retire for the evening, necklaces and chains get twisted and kinked as you move around in the night, fine pieces can snap.
+Settings for stones can get bent.

 Take off your rings when you are doing housework, gardening, heavy work and sports.
+Precious metals are soft and may distort if squeezed or twisted.
 The chemicals and abrasives we come into contact with can be powerful abrasives, acids and alkalines which could take the polish off your jewellery and mark the metal and stones.